Kazakh–Kalmyk War (1723–1726): Second Kazakh offensive (March–August 1724)

 In early March, a Kazakh–Karakalpak force numbering 13,000 men invaded the Left bank of the Volga and, some 60 km from Saratov, attacked the uluses of Dorzhi Nazarov.
 50 Kalmyks were taken prisoner, and 8,500 head of livestock were driven off.
-In nearby Kalmyk encampments, 400 people and 13,600 head of livestock were captured.
-On March 20, 1724, Astrakhan official S. P. Shakhmatov reported clashes on the meadow side of the Volga and a battle near the Elton area, where the Kalmyks lost 60 killed and 60 captured, while the Kazakhs suffered 55 killed and captured.
+From 50 to 400 people and 13,600 head of cattle were captured in nearby Kalmyk camps.

 In April, the Karakalpaks again attacked Kalmyk encampments near Guryev, breaking into the Kalmyk camp but being repelled by Russian artillery.

 Seeking to keep the left bank of the Volga under Kalmyk control, Dorzhi Nazarov decided to give the Kazakhs a pitched battle.
 By August, he had gathered an 18,000-strong army, while evacuating the peaceful Kalmyk population toward the Volga under the protection of guard detachments and Russian troops.

 In early August, Kalmyk scouts crossed the Yaik and attacked a Karakalpak reconnaissance party, then retreated.
 Soon after, the Oirats were overtaken by the Karakalpaks and engaged in battle, though most of the Kalmyk detachment managed to escape.
 The reconnaissance estimated the Kazakh army’s strength at 10,000 men, and Nazarov’s assembled force was sufficient to repel a Kazakh attack.
 The Kazakh commanders, in turn, postponed a large-scale offensive against the Volga Kalmyk encampments, relying on the element of surprise.

 On August 21, a small detachment of the Kazakh batyr Eset attacked and defeated the ulus of Lubzhi, then retreated.
 However, the Kalmyk ruler managed to assemble an army and caught up with the Kazakhs in the Uzeni area.
 In the ensuing battle, the Kazakh detachment was destroyed, and only eight men survived, including Eset himself.
+A. Volynsky indicated that the Bashkirs were present alongside the Kazakhs and Karakalpaks.
+V. Bakunin, in a letter dated February 9, 1725, indicated that four detachments of Kazakhs raided the Kalmyks, Dzungars, Bashkirs, and Uzbeks and were defeated in all campaigns.

 According to the Russian historian L. A. Bobrov, the Battle of Uzeni reduced the military potential of the Kazakh army and clearly demonstrated that the conquest of Kalmyk lands was a rather difficult task.
-However, according to the Kazakh historian R.Zh.
-Temirgaliev, the victory had mainly a propagandistic effect, since the main successes still remained with the Kazakh side.

-Despite the defeat in August, Abulkhair Khan managed to significantly weaken the military potential of the Kalmyk Khanate and eliminate the threat of a Kalmyk attack on the Junior Jüz.
-After that, the Kazakh khan shifted military operations to the Southeastern Front.